berrlang/berr/README.md

 // you can change the value of the var set ins to 5
-// set is not required but makes it more obvius whats happening ins to 9
+// set is not required but makes it easier to see whats happening ins to 9